ksaily/ksaily.github.io/instructions/index.md

-## Instructions for TypeAware pilot study participants
+## Instructions for TypeAware study participants

 *Welcome to the study and thank you for participating!*